anshita-21/Coding-Patterns-DSA/✅ Pattern 12:  Bitwise XOR.md

     //Excess bits shifted off to the left are discarded.
     //Zero bits are shifted in from the right.
   }

+  // to find the rightmost set bit number & (-number)
+  -number = invert the bits then +1

   let num1 = 0; num2 = 0